galaxyproject/galaxykubeman-helm/README.md

 # Galaxy on Kubernetes Management (GalaxyKubeMan) Helm Chart
-Helm chart for Galaxy KubeMan used for deploying Galaxy with NFS (for a multi-node shared filesystem), S3FS (for Galaxy tool and reference data), and CloudMan (for managing the Galaxy Kubernetes deployment).
+Helm chart for Galaxy KubeMan used for deploying Galaxy with NFS (for a multi-node shared filesystem), CVMFS (or S3FS) (for Galaxy tool and reference data), and CloudMan (for managing the Galaxy Kubernetes deployment).

 ## TL;DR on GKE